dpopkin/DVLA/README.md

 ### Installation
 - Clone the Repo.
-- Make a copy of the `.env.example` and name it `.env`.
+- Make a copy of the `.env.example` file and name it `.env`.
-- Run `php artisan key:generate` to generate an encryption key.
 - If using OSX, follow the instructions for Laravel [Valet](https://laravel.com/docs/8.x/valet).
 - If you are using a Linux Distro or Windows, you should use Laravel [Homestead](https://laravel.com/docs/8.x/homestead).
+- Run `php artisan key:generate` to generate the app key.
 - After everything is configured, run `php artisan migrate:fresh --seed`.
 - Start looking at the challenges file to find a scenario to tackle, try your hand at the following:
 1. Finding the issue and exploiting it without looking at the code.